… as a sociologist in 2023

 8. Great paper by Loes van Rijsewijk in the Journal of Research on Adolescence, entitled ‘The interplay between adolescents’ friendships and the exchange of help: A longitudinal multiplex social network study.’

-9. Proud that Chaim la Roi and Ashwin Rambaran successfully defended their Ph.D. theses and are doing their postdoc in Stockholm and Ann Arbor.
+9. Proud that Chaim la Roi and Ashwin Rambaran successfully defended their Ph.D. theses and are doing their postdocs in Stockholm and Ann Arbor.

 10. Great papers by Tessa Kaufman in Development and Psychopathology and the Journal of Research on Adolescence.